Home Safety for Children Tips from a Master Locksmith: Dad of an Adventurer

 When we carry out a security survey on a property where there are children in the household we focus on the importance of security and safety within the home as well as general security.
 It’s not just about keeping intruders out, it’s also about keeping the children in and safe!
 There is so much that can be done with physical security to prevent the likelihood of accidents occurring in the first place.
 Prevention is the key and there are some simple and effective solutions.

-Home Safety for kids – Tips from a Master Locksmith
+Home Safety for Children – Tips from a Master Locksmith

 Prevent escape from all entrances